 How To Improve The Induction Process: 7 Tips

-Cramming the entire induction process into a single day might seem like a time-saving move, but in reality, this may be exhausting to a new hire.
-Instead, approach the most important basics in the first week, and allow time to stretch out the induction for the first month.
-This gives the employee a chance to get started sooner on being a productive member of the staff, and lets you focus on the vital skills and duties first.
+- Don’t Rush Induction Training – Fitting the entire induction process into a single day might seem like a time-saving move, but may prove exhausting to a new hire.
+Instead, approach the most important basics in the first day, and allow time to stretch out the induction for the first week or two.

-Get the minutiae out of the way on day 1.
-Details like logging into the computer system, how to clock in or out, and even where to find the toilets, should be among the first order of business.
-These simple tasks can immediately give a new employee a grasp of your organisation and make them feel like they are off to a solid start.
+- Don’t Forget The Basics – Details like logging into the computer system, how to clock in or out, and even where to find the toilets, should be among the first order of business.
+These simple tasks will make your new employee comfortable and save them asking awkward questions.

 - Organise A Lunch – A lunch with colleagues is a great way to welcome your new staff member and help them build relationships with their co-workers.